MarkussMadsbakken/IDATT2105-prosjektoppgave/README.md

 ### Key Features
-User authentication system with role-based access (normal users and administrators) Item listing with detailed product information, images, and location data Advanced search and filtering capabilities by categories, locations, and other parameters Interactive item views (thumbnail and map views) with pagination support Bookmarking system for users to save favorite items In-app messaging between buyers and sellers
+User authentication system with role-based access (normal users and administrators) Item listing with detailed product information, images, and location data Advanced search and filtering capabilities by categories, name, and other parameters Interactive item views (thumbnail and map views) with pagination support Bookmarking system for users to save favorite items In-app messaging between buyers and sellers Mobile-responsive design
-Price negotiation functionality
-Mobile-responsive design
-Internationalization support for multiple languages Payment integration via VIPPS
-Administrative tools for managing categories and users
+Internationalization support for multiple languages Administrative tools for managing categories

 ### Project Goals
 The aim of this project is to demonstrate full-stack development capabilities by creating a functional e-commerce marketplace with robust frontend and backend integration.
 The application follows industry best practices including OWASP security standards and universal design principles while maintaining comprehensive test coverage and documentation.